peterpih/Notes/RubyOnRails - Postgres.md

   database: <b>my_production</b>
 </pre>

+The databases are created using

+$ <b>rake db:create</b>

-The database can be checked using:
+The databases can be checked using:

 $ <b>psql</b>
 <pre>